rickosborne/cascades/md/16-2-6-after-weather.md

 Come to think of it, I hadn't heard either of them over the PA.
 The second explosion had only been followed by passengers screaming and the sucking roar of the wind—no commanding or comforting flight attendants to the rescue.
 What had happened to Pamela and Terry at the end of that loop?

+Was there a non-Shatner way I could figure out if Terry knew?
+Or worse, if Terry had anything to do with the explosion?

 A low-grade headache set up shop just above the nape of my neck.
 I'd had a headache both other times through.